Virsacer/icingaweb2-module-rrdtool/README.md

     	service_format_template = "DATATYPE::SERVICEPERFDATA\tTIMET::$service.last_check$\tHOSTNAME::$host.name$\tSERVICEDESC::$service.name$\tSERVICEPERFDATA::$service.perfdata$\tSERVICECHECKCOMMAND::$service.check_command$$rrdtool$\tHOSTSTATE::$host.state$\tHOSTSTATETYPE::$host.state_type$\tSERVICESTATE::$service.state$\tSERVICESTATETYPE::$service.state_type$"
     }

+### Module

+To be able to render the graphs, PHP and/or the webserver needs the permission to read the RRD and XML files.
+A check is included in the configuration page.

+After the module has been configured, you can set up a cronjob running the command `icingacli rrdtool process` every minute to generate/update the RRDs.
+The user needs the permission to write the RRD and XML files.

 By default all perfdata of a service is written to a single RRD.
-They expect the number of datasources to stay the same.
+To be able to update the file, the number of datasources must not change.

 On some checks it might be expected that this number changes over time.
-You can configure these checkcommands so that a different RRD will be used for each datasource.
+You can configure these checkcommands to use a dedicated RRD for each datasource.

 Example: A check that lists all disks or partitions.
 When each is in a separate file they can be updated independently.
 So adding or removing disks/partition does not prevent the update.

-After configuring the module you can set up a cronjob running `icingacli rrdtool process` every minute to generate/update the RRDs.
+## CLI

+This module also provides CLI commands.
+For a list of commands run `icingacli rrdtool`.

-This module also has a CLI command to export graphs with various parameters.
+You can export graphs with various parameters.
 See `icingacli rrdtool graph --help` for details.

+The values for `size` and `range` are also valid in URLs.
+Example: /rrdtool/graph?1500*200&host=.pnp-internal&range=2022